<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <pubDate>Mon, 31 Jan 2011 07:41:02 +0000</pubDate>

-<guid isPermaLink="false">http://sexandscience.org/blog/?p=482#comment-1795</guid>
+<guid isPermaLink="false">https://sexandscience.org/blog/?p=482#comment-1795</guid>

 <description>Miriam, thanks for replying!